poliastro/documents/numfocus-sdg-2021-r3.md

 6 - Description of the proposal
 -------------------------------

-`poliastro` is an open source (MIT) collection of Python functions useful in astrodynamics and orbital mechanics, focusing on interplanetary applications.
-It provides a simple and intuitive API and handles physical quantities with units.
+`poliastro` is an open source (MIT) pure Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization.
+It provides a simple and intuitive API, and handles physical quantities with units.

-In its current state, next to other closely related features, `poliastro` provides a [broad range of methods or algorithms](https://docs.poliastro.space/en/stable/quickstart.html) for propagating orbits, studying perturbations, working with thrust and computing transfers.
+In its current state, next to other closely related features, `poliastro` provides a [broad range of methods or algorithms](https://docs.poliastro.space/en/stable/quickstart.html) for propagating orbits, studying perturbations, studying spacecraft maneuvers and computing transfers.
 Similar to other open source software in this domain, `poliastro` focuses on individual solutions, e.g. the propagation of one individual orbit to one individual point in time.
-To be clear, until recently, this was exactly what was needed by the majority of professionals and students alike in the fields of astrodynamics and mission design.
+Until recently, this was good enough for the majority of professionals and students alike in the fields of astrodynamics and mission design.

 A lot of contemporary research, however, has began to require a lot of computations of this kind at once.
 As a simple example, instead of plotting an individual orbit, a potential user may want to plot a large quantity of orbits at once.
 On a related subject, so called "[porkchop plots](https://docs.poliastro.space/en/stable/examples/Porkchops%20with%20poliastro.html)", a tool common in space mission design, require the computation of many transfers.
 Taking this one step further, a potential user may require a large quantity of porkchop plots or their underlying data for analysis at once.